colcon/colcon.readthedocs.org/reference/global-arguments.rst

 COLCON_ANIMATION_PROGRESS [``colcon-graphviz-anim``]
   Flag to generate an animation of the task progress.
-  If the environment variable is set and not empty the file ``./graphviz_anim_build.gif`` is being generated.
+  If the environment variable is set and not empty the file ``./graphviz_anim_build.gif`` is generated.

 .. _colcon-argcomplete_colcon-completion-logfile_env:

 COLCON_COMPLETION_LOGFILE [``colcon-argcomplete``]
   Set the path of a logfile to append the completion time to.
-  If the environment variable is set and not empty a line is being appended to the specified file.
+  If the environment variable is set and not empty a line is appended to the specified file.
   The line contains the duration it took to compute the completion choices as well as the value of the environment variable ``COMP_LINE`` which was passed